icrobotics-team167/docs/src/chapter-02-java-programming/00-overview-java-programming.md

 The first couple of lessons in this chapter will cover some general programming concepts, what makes Java different than other programming languages, and how to set up your computer to begin writing code.
 After those, the remaining lessons will follow a simple pattern of one lesson followed by one programming exercise.
 This way, after learning new concepts, you can practice them by writing actual code to complete projects.

-Although this book is primarily intended for FRC teams, this chapter can be used for learning Java outside of an FRC context.
+Although this documentation is primarily intended for FRC teams, this chapter can be used for learning Java outside of an FRC context.
 Only a few passing references are made to FRC, and they are unnecessary for understanding the content of the chapter.